Why NFL coaches keep fighting in-game video access -- and winning

 McCarthy said he understood the natural evolution of technology for football operations, but rued the possible loss of competitive edge.

-"If this makes coaches and players not use their ability to communicate off of pictures," he said.
-"I'm not for it."
+"If this makes coaches and players not use their ability to communicate off of pictures," he said, "I'm not for it."

 McCarthy was speaking a few hours before the issue was introduced for discussion last Tuesday morning.
 Unprompted, and to his dismay, McCarthy said he thought it would pass.
 The competition committee had attempted a compromise by limiting the number of video-enabled tablets to five on the sideline and two in the coaches' booth, and there was an unspoken understanding that the NFL's $400 million sponsorship with Microsoft was in play as well.
 Under the proposal, All-22 video would be loaded instantaneously into a dedicated app and "tracked" so that users could find an individual play without having to manually toggle.